 Harington’s flushing toilet was essentially an oval bowl.
 It was 2-foot-deep and was covered with resin, wax and pitch.
 And it provided water from an upstairs cistern.
 Flushing it required 7.5 gallons of water.
 Additionally, he noted that when water was in short supply up to 20 people could use his innovation between flushes.
 Subsequently, he installed the working model of the device at Richmond Palace.

-6) Even though Harington came up with the model of the first contemporary flushing toilet, it would take many centuries and industrial boom for it to catch on.
+6) Even though Harington came up with the model of the first contemporary flushing toilet, it would take many centuries and an industrial boom for it to catch on.

 7) Alexander Cummings patented the first flush toilet design in 1775